OpenLI-NZ/openli/doc/CollectorDoc.md

 * emailthreads      -- set the number of threads to use for processing email traffic (defaults to 1, can be set to zero to disable email interception).
+* cinstatedb        -- the location of the CIN state database file.
+Defaults to /var/lib/openli/cinstate.db
+* cinstatekey       -- the location of the file containing the key to decrypt the CIN state database file.
+Defaults to /etc/openli/cinstatedb.key.

 Be aware that increasing the number of threads used for sequence number tracking, encoding or forwarding can actually decrease OpenLI's performance,